Table of Contents

 ERP Integration Patterns: Developing standardized integration approaches including event-driven triggers, synchronization mechanisms, and reconciliation processes.

-Subledger Implementation Strategy: Positioning DLT as specialized subledger feeding summary transactions to general ledgers rather than primary recording system.
+Subledger Implementation Strategy: Positioning DLT as a specialized subledger feeding summary transactions to general ledgers, not as the primary recording system.

 Cross-Border Transaction Flows: Creating specialized handling for international transfers addressing currency conversion, regulatory requirements, and tax implications.

-Organizations demonstrating highest operational benefits implement carefully designed integration architectures rather than isolated proof-of-concept deployments without system connectivity.
+Organizations demonstrating the highest operational benefits implement carefully designed integration architectures rather than isolated proof-of-concept deployments lacking system connectivity.

 Smart Contract Framework Design